curra-web3/docs/src/features/receive_addresses/forwarding-notifications.md

 > 🔄 **Retries**
 >
-> Curra will try to notify you 20 times every 10 minutes in case your server response status isn't 2xx
+> Curra will try to notify you 10 times in case your server response status isn't 2xx

 ## Setup